yuanlii/CSAir-user-review-classification/readme.txt

             - tokenized result stored as'/res/all_labeled_data_v3.csv'

         - basic_pipeline_setup_v5.ipynb: (MOST RECENT)
-            - updated: manually adjust thresholds of sklearn predict function
-            - TODO: try different scoring metrics and pick the best one
+            - updated: plot the probability distribution for each label
+            - updated: set probability threshold to be median probability of each class
+            - TODO: after getting the valid labels (meeting the prob. threshold for each class), how to handle one user review with multiple valid labels --> one thoughts: pick the label with the highest probability among all
+            - main codes are based on modeling.py
+            - more reference: Choosing Logisitic Regression’s Cutoff Value for Unbalanced Dataset(http://ethen8181.github.io/machine-learning/unbalanced/unbalanced.html)

         - unlabeled_preprocess.ipynb:
             - sample unlabeled data (5000) and tokenized text
             - output tokenized unlabeled data is stored under res/tokenized_sampled_unlabeled_reviews

-        - semi_supervised.ipynb: (MOST RECENT)
+        - semi_supervised.ipynb:
             - main codes to implement semi-supervised learning using sklearn packages
             - based on knn algorithm
             - return a dataframe of unlabeled data with review tokens and predicted labels